Meet Tanisha, our Application Support in North America. Did you know Tanisha has a lil fur baby and a bearded dragon?

-When it comes to implementing your legal tech roadmap, the Information Technology Department is a key ally: It can supply funding, manpower, advocacy….or all three.
+When it comes to implementing new enterprise legal matter management software, the Information Technology Department is a key ally: It can supply funding, manpower, advocacy….or all three.

-It’s critical to connect with your Chief Information Officer, so he or she understands your legal team’s technology needs and goals.
-You don’t need to know the difference between SSL encryption and an SQL server to have a meaningful conversation with your IT colleagues; it just takes a little empathy and a little research.
+It’s critical to connect with your Chief Information Officer, so he or she understands your in-house legal team’s legal matter software needs and goals.
+You don’t need to know the difference between SSL encryption and an SQL server to have a meaningful conversation with your IT colleagues.
+It just takes a little empathy and a little research.

 Recognize that the IT Department, like Legal, has one of the most stressful jobs in the organization.
 As one writer for CIO magazine described, “They are all stressed and have no time.
 They are tortured souls who are constantly checking their phones.
 They live their lives on the edge of disaster.”
 Sound familiar?

-Moreover, like Legal, IT has a vested interest in keeping information protected and minimizing risk.
+Moreover, like your in-house Legal Department, IT has a vested interest in keeping information protected and minimizing risk.

 In the CIO article, the writer outlined the primary pain point for IT administrators: They are asked to implement too many projects with too few resources.
 In one study, almost half of CIO respondents said 80 percent of their budgets were consumed just maintaining the status quo.
 That leaves little budget for new technology for anyone.